jkeohan/scatterplot-workshop/module-1-importing-data.md

 // => data is:  (42) [{…}, {…}, {…}, {…}, {…}
 ```

-We can see that it returns the dataset as an array of objects which is are formats that lend themselves quite nicely for organizing data.
+We can see that it returns the dataset as an array of objects which are formats that lend themselves quite nicely for organizing data.
 The method also comes with a callback in .csv() which allows for data manipulation before being passed to .then().
 Let's add the callback and see what it returns:

 ```
 d3.csv(url,(d) => { console.log('first cb', d); return d})